 The Single seat Vampire was the first jet fighter to serve in the RCAF when 86 were delivered in 1946.
 Canadian Vampires were all retired by 1958.
 The Canadian Vampire was flown by the Blue Devils, the aerobatic team of No. 410 "Cougar" Squadron, performing across North America between 1949 and 1951.

-Out of restoration in 2014 Waterloo Warbirds Vampire for the public every summer.
+In 2014, the Vampires' restoration was completed, and Waterloo Warbirds has made the Vampire available to the public every summer since.
 Our Vampire is a Mk 55 an export version of the T11.
 As a two-seater trainer, the Vampire T11 excelled.
 The side by side seating ensured both pilots had good visibility.
 The aircraft's inherent stability and docility also made it a relatively safe and effective platform for instruction.
 Later, the Vampire provided advanced training and weapons instruction with rockets and bombs fitted under the wing.
 This compared favourably with the tandem cockpit and completely unarmed Meteor T7.